izzy-pin/n-news/README.md

 ### Run the tests

-- This test suite makes use of jest, jest-sorted and supertest as devDependencies.
+- This test suite makes use of jest, jest-sorted and supertest as devDependencies to test its endpoints.
-- Use the command `npm test app` to run our test suite file.
+- Use the command `npm test app` to run the test suite file.
   - **jest** will set the `process.env` to `test` automatically to ensure we are only working with our test data.

 ### Minimum software versions needed for the project